-

 Python Find Available Port

 When running a python process that requires a port it's handy if there is an option for it to just run on the next avaialble port.
-To do this we can use t
+To do this we can use the socket module to determine if the port is in use or not before starting our process.

 -